Man To Spanish Speakers At New York Restaurant: 'My Next Call Is To ICE'

 “What a big man talking down to couple of women and a helpless employee,” he posted.
 “I wish someone tells me I can’t speak in my native language!
 First of all they (weren’t) talking to you.”

+Emily Serrano, who eats lunch at Fresh Kitchen at least three times a week, said she was shocked by what she heard, so she pulled out her phone and recorded the tail end of the incident.

+“I am sorry he wasn’t taught to have love (for) all mankind,” Serrano told CNN.
+“I wish him the best and hope that he can see why he needs to change his way of thinking, that we all have feeling and emotions and are no different because we are Latinos.”

-CNN has reached out to Suazo to get more details.
-His video had been viewed 4.4 million times by early Thursday, with some identifying the man as a lawyer with an office near the restaurant.
+The video had been viewed 4.4 million times by early Thursday, with some identifying the man as a lawyer with an office near the restaurant.

-CNN has called and left messages at the law office the man apparently owns but has not heard back.
+CNN has called and left messages at the law office Schlossberg apparently owns but has not heard back.
 After the incident, people inundated the law firm’s social media accounts with messages.
-Local tabloid New York Daily News featured an image of the man on its front page of Thursday’s edition.
+Local tabloid New York Daily News featured an image of him on its front page of Thursday’s edition.

 In an email, Fresh Kitchen said the store is a public area for breakfast and lunch and welcomes everyone from all types of cultures.